Semi-empirical Calculations with xTB

 • max_cycles is the maximum number of optimization iterations.
 By default, it is set to None, which means that max_cycles is automatically determined by the xTB software depending on the size of the molecule (check above link).

 Most of the time, the quantities of interest are the optimized geometry and its energy.
 To access these, a Trajectory object contains two types of attributes: Trajectory.last and Trajectory.last_energy contain the last geometry and its energy, respectively; Trajectory.lowest_energy and Trajectory.lowest contain the lowest energy and the corresponding geometry.
 Trajectory.lowest_step returns the index of the energetically lowest geometry.
 In many cases, the last step may also be the one with the lowest energy.
+Note that the energy might increase slightly at the end of an optimization (within the given tolerance criteria) or it can converge to saddle point, in which case the lowest-energy geometry can be the anywhere along the trajectory, even at its beginning.

 Example